trufflesuite/ganache-cli-archive/README.md

 yarn global add ganache-cli
 ```

-`ganache-cli` utilizes [`ganache-core`](https://github.com/trufflesuite/ganache-core) internally, which is distributed with optional native dependencies for increased performance.
-If these native dependencies fail to install on your system `ganache-cli` will automatically fallback to `ganache-core`’s pre-bundled JavaScript build.

 Having problems?
 Be sure to check out the [FAQ](https://github.com/trufflesuite/ganache-cli/wiki/FAQ) and if you're still having issues and you're sure its a problem with `ganache-cli` please open an issue.

 ### Using Ganache CLI